 CLICK ON THE VIDEO BELOW to hear how Calem quit his 9-5 corporate job

 Matt Raad: G’day everyone.
-For today’s Student Success Story we are talking with Calem Koek, one of our Champions Graduates.
+For today’s Student Success Story we are talking with Calem Koek, one of our Champions Graduates (who is also now a Champions Coach for the last couple of years).
 And we’ve asked Calem to share a bit of his story because it’s an amazing journey that he and his wife Jenn have been on.

 Liz: Yes, for Calem and Jenn it’s really interesting how they’ve integrated their new digital skills into the skills that they had from their previous life.
 They have both made a complete career change and have quit their 9-5 jobs.
 So, this is a really good example of how you can take these digital skills, and just run with them in all different directions.